Effects of energy transition and the structural change on the extraction of natural resources in Germany

 Environmental protection, renaturation and recultivation

-Energy transition involving the phasing out of coal- fired generation requires the end of lignite mining by 2038 at the latest according to the current legal posi- tion.
+Energy transition involving the phasing out of coal-fired generation requires the end of lignite mining by 2038 at the latest according to the current legal position.
 As a result of this, mine operators in the coalfields of the Rhineland, central Germany and Lausitz have to comply with more stringent requirements to satisfy renaturation and recultivation obligations because of the extensive adaptations caused by bringing forward the end of mining lignite.
-The necessary measures involve extra outlay and require more capital, which can no longer be covered by provisions from mining operations and may stay as a material demand on public funds.

 You will find more detailed information on general measures for environmental protection, renaturation and recultivation in chapter 7.2 of this report.